chiragb3005/react-blog-appwrite/README.md

 ## ⭐ Acknowledgement

-Built as a full-stack learning project to understand modern React architecture and backend integration.
+Built as a frontend (along with some backend services to make it useful) learning project to understand modern React architecture and backend integration.

 ---